yachielab/Interstellar/README.md

   Absolute path to a project directory.
 All processes will be performed under this directory.
 If INTERSTELLAR is executed without a directory in the designated path, a new directory will be created.
 When a directory exists in the designated path, INTERSTELLAR seeks for completed processes in the configuration file and resumes the remaining processes if any.
 For example, if a command error happens at value_translation, INTERSTELLAR skips the value_extraction step when it is re-executed with a modified value_translation configuration.

 - SET_SHELL_ENV (required)
   Path to a shell script to activate your environment.
-Example file (link).
+Example file (https://github.com/yachielab/Interstellar/blob/main/example-dataset/templates/set_shell_env).

 - SAMPLESHEET (required)
   A TSV file to specify the correspondence between the input FASTQ file prefixes and their sample names.
 The input FASTQ file names need to contain the prefix, like \<fileprefix>_R1_001.fastq (or fastq.gz).
 This allows INTERSTELLAR to interpret dinsinct samples independently.